Thank you!

 #4: Compliance & Regulatory Uncertainty

-China’s regulatory landscape has become increasingly stringent, placing a significant burden on manufacturers operating within the country.
-Environmental laws, labor regulations, and global trade compliance standards have all tightened, leading to increased operational costs and supply chain complications for small and medium-sized businesses (SMBs).
+China’s regulatory landscape has become more complex, placing a significant burden on manufacturers operating within the country.
+Environmental rules, labor regulations, export controls, cybersecurity concerns, and global trade compliance standards can all raise costs or slow production for small and medium-sized businesses (SMBs).
 Navigating these evolving regulations is critical for businesses looking to maintain uninterrupted production while avoiding legal risks.

 Stricter Manufacturing & Trade Regulations in China